Millions of Americans don’t realize they are afflicted

 In Type 2 diabetes, the immune system doesn’t attack beta cells.
 Instead, it loses its ability to respond to insulin.
 The body reacts by producing more insulin, and the stress this places on the beta cells can destroy them.
 The insulin resistance leads to elevated levels of sugar in the blood, usually at a slower rate than Type 1, which means it can go undetected for years.
 Millions of Americans have Type 2 diabetes but have not been diagnosed, Milkovich notes.

 People with Type 2 have to watch what they eat because carbs move quickly into the blood and sugar spikes can overwhelm the body’s ability to manage its blood sugar levels.
 In some cases, the disease can be countered by losing weight and exercising.
 “That’s why diagnosis and diet is so important,” says Milkovich.
 “In my case, exercise was at the top of the list, and now I’m going strong.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.